 YES, it does.
-In fact, persistent tobacco use is associated with a greater risk of recurrence (cancer comes back after treatment), as well as a greater risk of a new cancer developing (second primary cancer).
+In fact, continued tobacco use can put you at a greater risk of recurrence (cancer comes back after treatment), as well as a greater risk of a new cancer developing (second primary cancer).
 Smoking during cancer treatment has also been linked to shorter survival, an increase in treatment complications, and poorer quality of life compared to those who do not smoke.

-In addition, quitting reduces symptoms associated with chemotherapy toxicity, such as infection and problems involving the heart, breathing, or stomach.
+In addition, quitting reduces symptoms of chemotherapy toxicity, such as infection and problems involving the heart, breathing, or stomach.
 It can also improve your lung function, appetite, sleep, energy, and emotional well-being.

-The nicotine in tobacco products is very physically addictive.
-When smokers stop smoking abruptly, they often experience symptoms of nicotine withdrawal, such as cravings, restlessness, anxiety, and irritability.
-The US Food and Drug Administration has approved the use of several medicines to make it easier to stop using tobacco products by lessening the physical symptoms of nicotine withdrawal.
+The nicotine in tobacco products is very addictive.
+When smokers stop smoking abruptly, they often have symptoms of nicotine withdrawal, such as cravings, restlessness, anxiety, depression, increased appetite, and irritability.
+The US Food and Drug Administration (FDA) has approved the use of several medicines to make it easier to stop smoking by lessening the physical symptoms of nicotine withdrawal.

 There are currently 7 FDA approved medications shown to be safe and effective for cessation.
-Nicotine replacement products include over-the-counter nicotine lozenge, patch and gum, and by prescription nasal spray and inhaler.
-Other prescription medicines help with withdrawal symptoms and cravings without the use of nicotine.
+There are two types of medications.
+Nicotine replacement therapies (NRT) include over-the-counter nicotine lozenge, patch and gum, and by prescription nasal spray and inhaler.
+The second type are pills, which help with withdrawal symptoms and cravings without the use of nicotine.
 These include bupropion SR pills (Zyban®, Wellbutrin SR®) and varenicline pills (Chantix®).
+In some cases, combination medications are most effective, such as nicotine patch and nicotine gum.

 Studies show that using these medications can double your chances of quitting for good.
 Most cessation medications can be used safely and effectively by patients undergoing cancer treatment.
 A tobacco treatment specialist at Memorial Sloan Kettering will work with you and your doctor to decide which cessation medicine might be right for you.Back to top

-Nicotine is not a cause of cancer; rather, cancer-causing compounds in tobacco and tobacco smoke and carbon monoxide from the burning of tobacco cause diseases.
+It is important to know that nicotine is not a cause of cancer; rather, cancer-causing compounds in tobacco and tobacco smoke and carbon monoxide from the burning of tobacco cause diseases.
 The nicotine found in all nicotine replacement therapy products is regulated by the Food and Drug Administration, and these products are both safe and effective when used properly.
-The amount of nicotine you get from nicotine replacement therapy products is low, is delivered very slowly, does not contain chemicals causing cancer or other diseases, and has a much lower risk of addiction than cigarettes.
-Using nicotine replacement therapy for approximately 3 to 6 months is the most effective method in the long run because it is a proven way to help people quit smoking and stay quit. https://smokefree.gov/sites/default/files/pdf/mythsaboutNRTfactsheet.pdfBack to top
+The amount of nicotine you get from nicotine replacement therapy products is low, is delivered very slowly, and does not contain chemicals causing cancer or other diseases.
+Using nicotine replacement therapy for approximately 3 to 6 months is a safe and effective way to help people quit smoking and stay quit. https://smokefree.gov/sites/default/files/pdf/mythsaboutNRTfactsheet.pdfBack to top

 Most people find it easy to gradually stop taking nicotine replacement therapies (NRT) as they approach the end of their recommended treatment period.
 In fact, the likelihood of long-term addiction to NRT is very low; the FDA regulates the amount of nicotine in these products at levels below what would be found in cigarettes.
-Also, NRT products supply nicotine to the body at a much slower rate than cigarettes, and also have a much lower risk of addiction.Back to top
+Also, NRT products deliver nicotine to the body at a much slower rate than cigarettes and have a much lower risk of addiction.Back to top

 5. What about vaping, electronic or e-cigarettes, vaporizers, vape pens, hookah pens, mods, and e-pipes?
-Are any of these a healthy alternative to regular cigarettes?
+Are any of these a healthy substitute for regular cigarettes?
 Will they help me to quit smoking?

-These “electronic nicotine delivery systems” ore ENDS are not approved by the FDA to help people quit smoking.
-There is no scientific evidence that they are safe or effective.
+These “electronic nicotine delivery systems” or ENDS are not approved by the FDA to help people quit smoking.
+There is not enough scientific evidence to say that they are safe or effective.

-At Memorial Sloan Kettering, we have a great deal of evidence that certain treatments work.
-We just need to get these treatments to work for you.
-Your best chance to permanently quit is to use cessation medications along with a specialized, evidence-based behavioral counseling.
+At Memorial Sloan Kettering, we have a great deal of experience in helping our cancer patients choose the treatments that work best for them.
+Your best chance to permanently quit is to use FDA-approved cessation medications and behavioral counseling tailored to your particular needs.

 Our tobacco treatment specialists will customize a plan designed to work specifically for you.
-It may take more than one try, but our specialists will ensure that you always receive treatment that gives you the best chances of quitting.Back to top
+It may take more than one try, but our specialists will ensure that you always receive empathic support and treatment that gives you the best chances of quitting.Back to top

 You can contact our Tobacco Treatment Program at 212-610-0507 to determine if we accept your insurance coverage.Back to top